La Altagracia Province: Geography

 La Altagracia is the second largest province in the country with an extension of 3010.34 km2.
 This province limits to the north with the Atlantic Ocean, to the south with the Caribbean Sea, to the east with the Mona channel and to the west with the provinces of La Romana and El Seibo.
+The beaches of La Altagracia are world-famous; beaches like Macao, Bávaro, and Juanillo are known for their white sand and crystal-clear waters.
+However, these beaches are not only ideal for tourism, as they are also important for the conservation of sea turtles and other endangered species.

 The most important river in the province is the Yuma, other rivers of consideration are in Duey, Maimon, Chavon, Anamuya, Sanate and Yonu.
 La Altagracia is part of the coastal plains of the Caribbean, so the southern part of the province presents a relatively flat relief in contrast to other regions of the country.
 Towards the north are the foothills of the Eastern Cordillera, where the Old Hill rises, which with its 736 m high is the highest in the province.